yan-soon/tp/docs/UserGuide.md

 ### Adding a module: `add`

 Scenario:<br>
 You have just completed the CS2101 module, and you want to add the module into GradPad to track your academic progress.
 You found the module to be enjoyable so you would like to add tags to remind yourself of how fun the module was.

 The `add` command allows you to add a module you have completed into the Completed Modules list.

 You can add a module by specifying a valid module code.
 You can also include multiple tags using the prefix 't/' but they are optional.
-Conveniently, you don't have to specify the module title or modular credits of the module you're adding - GradPad automatically retrieves them for you.
+Conveniently, you don't have to specify the module title or modular credits of the module you are adding - GradPad automatically retrieves them for you using data from NUSMods.

 <div markdown="block" class="alert alert-info">